oslabs-beta/TrunQ/README.md

 We're going to show how to implement trunQ for server side caching.

-Again, make sure you require in trunQ to your application with `import trunq from 'trunq'`
+Require in trunQ to your server file with `import trunq from 'trunq'`.

 REDIS NOTES (to clean up later) link i found that helped me with wget issue